 - To make the crunchy topping: Combine the flour, maple syrup, cinnamon, and walnuts in a small bowl and mix until everything is combined.
 You may have to use your fingers because it will be somewhat “dry” and “clumpy.”
 Sprinkle evenly over the top of the casserole.
 It’s not meant to completely cover the entire dish.
 Just to add some crunch here and there.

 - Bake uncovered for 50 minutes to 1 hour.
-You want it to brown on top and to cooked throughout.
+You want it to brown on top and throughout.

 - Cashew Coconut Cream Icing: While the casserole bakes go ahead and prepare the Cashew Coconut Cream Icing if using.
 Add all the ingredients to a blender and process until smooth and creamy.
 Place in the fridge until the casserole is finished.
 Remember to drain the cashews before adding them to the blender.

-- Remove the casserole from the oven, drizzle with the the icing and serve immediately.
+- Remove the casserole from the oven, drizzle with the icing and serve immediately.

 - Suggested toppings: Pure maple syrup, bananas, blueberries, or dried cranberries.